jackiehjm/stx-docs/doc/source/updates/kubernetes/configure-firmware-update-orchestration.rst

           state:                                  applying
           inprogress:                             true

-#.
-Optional: Abort the strategy, if required.
+#.  |optional| Abort the strategy, if required.
 This is only used to stop, and
     abort the entire strategy.

     The firmware update strategy :command:`abort` command can be used to abort